-Summer fruiting crops such as tomatoes, peppers, and eggplants will benefit from a side-dressing of fertilizer when they first set fruit and every 4 to 6 weeks thereafter.
+Summer fruiting crops such as tomatoes, peppers, and eggplants will benefit from a side-dressing of organic fertilizer when they first set fruit and every 4 to 6 weeks thereafter.
+An alternative is to water in a dilute solution of fish emulsion, seaweed extract, or kelp meal every 10 days.

 Best tips on How to Grow Tomatoes.

-Amount of fertilizer.
-If a manure fertilizer was used at planting time, reduce the fertilizer rate by one-half.
+If a manure fertilizer was added to the soil just before planting, reduce the fertilizer rate by one-half.
 Manures are generally high in nitrogen.
 A balanced fertilizer contains equal or near equal parts nitrogen, phosphorus, and potassium.

 When using a commercial organic or non-organic fertilizer, always follow the label directions on the package.
-Too much fertilizer can be as or more harmful to plants than not enough.
+Too much fertilizer will be more harmful to plants than not enough.
+When in doubt, cut the recommended application of fertilizer in half, check the reaction of the plants in 10 days, and then apply the second half of the fertilizer if plants are doing okay.

-Fertilizer timing.
 It usually takes 10 to 12 weeks from the time transplants are set in the garden for tomatoes, peppers, and eggplants to ripen their first fruit.
-Fertilize these crops with a side-dressing, one month and then again two months after transplanting—as a guide.
+Fertilize these crops with a side-dressing, one month, and then again two months after transplanting—as a guide.

 Foliar feeding is particularly helpful as a boost or tonic for plants that are lagging or off to a slow start.
 Foliar feeding commonly results in plants gaining a deep green, healthy look soon after feeding.